◦ Comprehensive security

 WordPress Guide → Post → Schedule

-Want your post to go live tomorrow morning while you’re still asleep?
-WordPress makes that easy.
-Instead of hitting Publish right away, you can choose a specific date and time in the future—and WordPress will automatically take care of the rest.
+Instead of clicking Publish right away, you can choose a specific date and time in the future, and WordPress will automatically take care of the rest.

-Let’s walk through exactly how to schedule a post, how to manage scheduled content, and what to do if scheduling doesn’t work as expected.
+This guide covers exactly how to schedule a post on WordPress, how to manage scheduled content, what to do if scheduling doesn’t work, and the tools that can help you plan content further in advance.

 Get fast, reliable hosting for WordPress